 I thought I’d end this month with a little bang, so I made bagels!
 I was very intimidated by the boiling step, but the whole process was much easier than I expected.
 Even though I made mine smaller, didn’t adjust the baking time, and left the second batch in the oven for about 10 minutes longer, everything turned out fine.
 They were firm on the outside and chewy on the inside.
 They tasted like real, store bought bagels!

 I made mine plain because it bothers me when seeds and flakes flutter off when I take a bite.
-There have also been one too many cases where pesky sesame seeds have gotten stuck in my front teeth, only to noticed them a few hours later.
+There have also been one too many cases where pesky sesame seeds have gotten stuck in my front teeth, only to be realized a few hours later.
 But, it’s all about personal preference.
 If someone knows a way to prevent both this things from happening, please share the knowledge!

 So, since the bagels were nice and plain I decided to spike up the cream cheese and made lox spread!
 Lox spread is a combination between cream cheese and smoked salmon.
 It’s absolutely divine.
 The creaminess from the cream cheese mixed with the salty, savory flavors of the salmon go perfectly together.
 We used to place whole pieces of salmon on top of a layer of cream cheese, but now my mom likes to make an even more flavorful lox spread.